 The oldest proof of a Christmas market in Nuremberg is for the date 1628 but Advent markets were probably already held in Nuremberg almost a century earlier.
-In 1737, 140 persons were permitted to offer wares at the Nürnberger Christkindlesmarkt – a number surprisingly close to the around 180 stalls that sells wares at the current market.
+In 1737, 140 persons were permitted to offer wares at the Nürnberger Christkindlesmarkt – a number surprisingly close to the around 180 stalls that sell wares at the current market.

 Entertainment at the Nuremberg Christmas Market in Germany

 Wares for sale at the Nuremberg Christmas market are generally of high quality and often closer to art than mere decorations.
-Wooden items are particularly praised and cheap imported plastics not appreciated.
-Food and drink are the main reason for many visitors to visit a Christmas market.
+Wooden items are particularly praised and cheap imported plastics are not appreciated.
+Food and drink are the main reasons for many visitors to visit a Christmas market.
 The famous small Nürnberger sausages are very popular.